* denotes affiliate links

 But there are other reasons to switch to Bulb beyond the basic cost of gas and electricity, so here you go: 5 reasons why I’ll happily recommend that you switch to Bulb too.

-This Bulb energy review is based on my own experience as a Bulb customer, and here’s a full disclosure: if you switch to Bulb using this link, we’ll both get £50 credited to our accounts!
+This Bulb energy review is based on my own experience as a Bulb customer, and here’s proof: if you switch to Bulb using this referral link, we’ll both get £50 credited to our accounts!
 It takes 21 days after the switch, so it’s a quick way of making a saving on your household bills.

 Switching energy providers usually saves you money – and makes you money, if you do it right